kinode-dao/kinode-book/src/cookbook/file_transfer.md

 ]
 ```

-Now, let's start by creating a drive (folder) in our vfs and opening it, where files will be downloaded by other nodes.
+Now, start by creating a drive (folder) in your vfs and opening it, where files will be downloaded by other nodes.
-We'll add a whitelist a bit later!
+You can add a whitelist a bit later!

-We'll import a bunch of the vfs functions from the process_lib, and specifically the `create_drive` and `open_dir` functions.
+You can import a bunch of vfs functions from the process_lib, and you'll specifically use the `create_drive` and `open_dir` functions first.

 ```rust
 use nectar_process_lib::vfs::{create_drive, metadata, open_dir, Directory, FileType},